Protecting The Business You Worked To Build

 Divorce affects nearly every aspect of your life.
-When a family business is involved, the process to properly divide the business interests of you and your spouse can be complicated.
+When a family business is involved, people often worry about how business assets will be divided.
+The answer to this concern can be complicated, depending on your circumstances.

 At Weisberg & Klauber, LLC, our attorneys have decades of experience assisting divorcing business owners to successfully and cost-effectively divide their business interests.
 We understand the complexities surrounding such significant assets and will represent your interests throughout the divorce proceeding.